AHCWA uses Interactive Tools to Facilitate Engaging Workshops

 Ask the right questions

-The question you ask directs the minds of participants and guides discussion.
-Not only did the team ask what problems and gaps currently existed, but what possible solutions and positive steps could be taken.
-Such clear and concise questions acted as signposts and made it difficult to wander off topic.
+The questions you ask directs the minds of participants and guides discussion.
+In this case, the questions was focussed on what are the existing gaps, and what solutions or steps should be taken.
+Clear and concise questions acted as signposts and made it difficult to wander off topic.

 Using interactive workshop facilitation tools

 Often we go through all the hard work and forget to capitalise on our efforts.
-Collating all the sticky notes can sometimes be too daunting a task.
-Using the report function presenters are able to look back on the information, see what was achieved, and more easily inform future actions and planning.
+Collating all the sticky notes can be too daunting a task.
+As there were separate reports for each topic and workshop, this could then be easily reviewed and an action list created.

 What was the Reaction?

 It was great to see everyone engaged and enjoying the workshop collaborations.
 Workshop facilitators were able to customise how the audience interacted with GroupMap (in this case mainly through voting on the most important ideas and issues) leading to a more effective and focused discussion.
-We can’t show you the actual results and what was said, but the results were then collated and provided as evidence through to the government.
+Having a real time brainstorming tool allowed people to share their ideas and to have this captured in real time.

 Having concluded the interactive workshops it was time to wrap things up with a review of everyone’s comments and ideas.
 The facilitators printed off their reports during the morning tea break, and shortly after the group as a whole enjoyed each facilitator’s presentation on what workshop participants had to say about the issues at hand.